Rahmon/wpdocker/README.md

 1. Update Docker and Node: First, make sure that Docker and Node are up to date.

-2. Update wp-docker: Ensure that wp-docker is up to date as well.
+2. Update wpdocker: Ensure that wpdocker is up to date as well.
 You can do this by running the following command:

 ```
-npm i -g wp-docker
+npm i -g @wpdocker/wpdocker
 ```

 3. Restart Docker: Once everything is up to date, it's generally a good idea to restart Docker.